ReZeroE/StarRail/README.md

 ## Updates (4/29/2023)

 The ongoing progress of the package's development will continue, albeit with a temporary suspension on incorporating newer updates that enhance the module's ability to interact with the game's content.
-At present, we are awaiting responses from Honkai: Star Rail's developers regarding the possibility of any infringement on their Fair Use Policies that may arise from using the `starrail` package (and the other features we planned to implement).
+At present, we are awaiting responses from Honkai: Star Rail's developers regarding the possibility of any infringement on their Fair Use Policies from using the `starrail` package (including the features we planned to implement).

 To learn more about this, feel free to read [Honkai: Star Rail's Fair Gaming Declaration](https://hsr.hoyoverse.com/en-us/news/111244).